-The Warning Signal for the first race on 25th June will be: 11:25 hrs.
+The Warning Signal for the first race on Sunday 25th June will be: 11:25.

 The Officer of the Day may due to favourable weather conditions elect to run one extra race/ day.

-No warning signal will be made after 15.00hrs on 25th June May.
+No warning signal will be made after 15.00 on Sunday 25th June .